Authors & Events

 Photo: © Sylvaine Sancton

 Tom Sancton was a longtime Paris bureau chief for Time magazine, where he wrote more than fifty cover stories.
-He first broke the Bettencourt affair for many American readers with his feature piece in Vanity Fair in 2010.
+He first broke the Bettencourt Affair for many American readers with his feature piece in Vanity Fair in 2010.
 Sancton coauthored the New York Times (and international) bestseller Death of a Princess, a probing investigation of the murky circumstances behind Princess Diana’s death.
 He has also written for Fortune, Reader’s Digest, Newsweek, and other leading magazines.
-A Rhodes scholar who studied at Harvard and Oxford, he is a research professor at Tulane University in New Orleans, where he spends part of the year.
-In 2014, the French government named Tom Sancton a Chevalier (knight) in the Order of Arts and Letters.
+A Rhodes scholar who studied at Harvard and Oxford, he is currently a research professor at Tulane University in New Orleans, where he spends part of the year.
+In 2014, the French government named Tom Sancton a Chevalier (Knight) of the Order of Arts and Letters.

 Visit other sites in the Penguin Random House Network